Environmental, social and governance (ESG) is vitally important to us as a business, our people and aligned to our firm Hallmarks.

 Governance

-Hall & Wilcox takes pride in being renowned as a great place to work, but we are constantly evolving as to how we can do better.
+We take pride in being renowned as a great place to work, but we are constantly evolving as to how we can do better.
 Aligned with good governance is empowering our people to make positive decisions.

-Two of our hallmarks, ‘Respect.
+Two of our Hallmarks, ‘Respect.
 Respect’, and, ‘Better Together’, are at the forefront of our thinking and apply to how we make decisions affecting our people, our clients, and the wider community.

 • D&I targets, D&I committee